amons02/POINT-SLAM/README.md

 POINT-SLAM is a fusion of ORB-SLAM3 with SuperPoint feature detection.
 SuperPoint feature detection was made as a neural network based method to detect keypoints on images.
 We integrated this with ORB-SLAM3 in order to investigate if SuperPoint's keypoints would make the entire ORB-SLAM3 system more robust.

+This was made as a research project for NA 568, a class at the University of Michigan.

 Euroc MH05 Results:

 ![Results of ground truth, ORB-SLAM3, and PointSLAM overlayed](https://github.com/amons02/POINT-SLAM/blob/main/MH05_GT_Comparison.png?raw=true)